Raise your hand if you or someone you know has left their job in the past 6 months? ✋🏽

 - Have team members identify three personal and three professional goals.
 Make sure they include both short and long term targets.

 - Next identify their current skill sets and compare them with the skills that these goals might require.
+Are there any specific professional or leadership skills that they can work on as part of their plan?

 - Meet on a monthly basis to hold them accountable.